St Mary's Church, Aberavon

-St Mary's Church, Aberavon, is an Anglican church in Port Talbot, UK.
+St Mary's Church, Aberavon, is an Anglican church in Port Talbot, South Wales.
 It is part of the Rectorial Benefice of Aberavon.
-It has been a Grade II listed building since 31 January 2000.
+It has been a Grade II listed building since 31 January 2000., It had its last service on 21 April 2024 and it is intended to deconsecrate and repurpose the building.

 The first mention of a church on this site was in 1199.
-The medieval church was rebuilt in the Gothic style in 1858-59 by the architects John Prichard and John Pollard Seddon.
+The medieval church was rebuilt in the Gothic style in 1858–59 by the architects John Prichard and John Pollard Seddon.
 The tower was added to around 1870, and the north aisle was added in 1898 by an architect named G. E. Halliday.